 A number of other factors can also increase the risk of heroin addiction, according to the Centers for Disease Control and Prevention (CDC):

-People who are at the greatest risk for becoming addicted to heroin are those who have been addicted to prescription painkillers.
-The CDC reported that people addicted to prescription opioid painkillers are 40 times more likely to develop heroin addiction.
+People who are at the greatest risk of developing an addiction to heroin are those who have been addicted to prescription painkillers.
+As per the CDC’s statistics, individuals who are addicted to prescription opioid painkillers are approximately 40 times more likely to develop an addiction to heroin.